XFazze/dodge-ezreal-ults/README.md

 # dodgeTheEzrealUlts

-A game with vpython.
-The aim is to dodge ezreal ults.
+Move with wasd to dodge the red balls.